Mouryat3007/clouddexter/readme.md

-This is webiste for cloud solutions
+This website for cloud solutions